27182812/ChineseBERT_paddle/README.md

-使用PaddlePaddle复现论文：**ChineseBERT**: Chinese Pretraining Enhanced by Glyph and Pinyin Information
+Use PaddlePaddle to reproduce the paper：**ChineseBERT**: Chinese Pretraining Enhanced by Glyph and Pinyin Information

 ## ChineseBERT